Current status of public health measures

 - The Agora, lower level promenade of the University Centre (UCU) and other lobby spaces are closed until further notice.

 - It is mandatory to have a list of participants with their full contact information to keep track of that quantity of participants, and for contact tracing purposes by OPH, should anyone report symptoms.
-If a guest informs you that they have developed any COVID-19 related symptoms, you must inform Conventions and Reservations immediately.

 Frequently Asked Questions